ordina-jworks/ordina-jworks.github.io/_posts/2016-03-12-Digitally-signing-your-JSON-documents.md

 ## Meet JOSE

-[JOSE](https://www.iana.org/assignments/jose/jose.xhtml) is a framework intended to provide a method to securely transfer claims (such as authorization information) between parties.
+[JOSE](https://www.iana.org/assignments/jose/jose.xhtml) is a framework intended to provide a method to securely transfer claims (such as authorisation information) between parties.
 The JOSE framework consists of several specifications to serve this purpose:

 - [JWK](#jwk) – JSON Web Key, describes format and handling of cryptographic keys in JOSE